 Nobody knows if Santa ever really existed.
 Fact is in the 8th century, people came up with the story of a generous bishop named Nicolas, who performed a series of miracles.
 Nicolas lived in what is now Turkey around 280.

-Santa: food for poor children
+Dutch Santa: food for poor children

-In the 13th century people in The Netherlands started to commemorate Saint Nicolas by donating food to poor children on December 6th (the day he died, and not, as we say in Holland his birthday).
-Later, the generosity of Nicolas was celebrated by children being allowed ‘to put up a shoe beneath the chimney’.
-Saint Nicolas (Sint Nicolaas) would then put coins in the shoe during the night.
-Calvinists tried to ban the festivities of Saint Nicolas (Sinterklaas), because it was considered a pagan, or catholic feast.
+In the 13th century, people in The Netherlands started to commemorate Saint Nicolas by donating food to poor children on December 6th (the day he died, and not, as we say in Holland his birthday).

+Many new traditions soon followed: special Sinterklaas-food, markets, and funfairs.
+At first, it was only celebrated in big cities.
+Calvinists tried to ban the festivities of Saint Nicolas (Sinterklaas) because it was considered a pagan, or catholic feast.
 Like pagan god Odin who rode the 8-legged Sleipnir trough the air, Sinterklaas rode a white horse.

-Bring morals to the children
+Sinterklaas brings morals to the children

 To ‘set the shoe’

+The ‘Eve of Sinterklaas’ (Avond van Sinterklaas) is on December 5th.
+Sometimes Sint himself pays a visit to the house.
+The children gather, all excited.
+Each may sit on Sint’s lap.
+Sint asks if the child has been good this year.
 Then he reads them from The Big Red Book.
 All the answers are in the red book and Sint knows everything about every child in the whole country.
 He then gives them a present.

-‘Surprise’ for grown ups
+‘Surprise’ for grown-ups

-Grown ups generally have what is called ‘surpise‘.
-Some weeks before they draw names from a hat and you have to make a ‘surprise’, some handmade present, that has something to do with that person, preferable something embarrassing.
-With it, there is a poem about this person, again with some moral, always signed ‘Sint en Piet’.
+Grown-ups generally have what is called ‘surprise’.
+Some weeks before they draw names from a hat and you have to make a ‘surprise’.
+This is a handmade present, that has something to do with that person, preferable something embarrassing.
+Usually, there is also a poem.

 Inside the ‘surprise’ is a present.
 This tradition is sometimes also carried out at work, with colleagues, or among groups of friends.